mariocao/seda-rust/DEVELOPING.md

 ## Testing

+Unfortunately not all of our contract tests work on Windows.
+For the best testing experience please use a unix based machine.

+### From scratch
+- You must first rust `make seda-debugger` so that the debugger tool is built for testing.
+- Next you must build the test wasm binaries by running `make wasm-test`.
 - `make test` runs
-  `cargo test --workspace --exclude demo-cli --exclude seda-cli --exclude promise-wasm-bin` and assumes the wasm binaries have already been built.
+  `cargo test --workspace --exclude demo-cli --exclude seda-cli --exclude promise-wasm-bin`.

+### Test and Build

-- `make test-build` builds the wasm binaries and then runs the same command as `make test`.
+- `make test-build` builds seda-debugger, and the wasm binaries before running the same command as `make test`.